personalSol/devNotes/1 - notes/b. languages/library/react/react - hooks.md

 - use to update content/variables in a page without reloading the page or using normal DOM
 - limitation: state will go to initial value if page reloads
 - to use variables inside react, we use `expression or evaluated expression or {}` and write variable inside these curly braces
+- hooks are basically functions which return something
 	![[Pasted image 20250304141710.png]]